HDG-Community/hdg-wiki-two/content/glossary.md

 - **Terran Pacification Program** - Domestication campaign against the Terran Accord.
 - **Terran Protectorate** - Terran government established by the Affini Compact after the end of the Terran Pacification Program.
 - **Triangulum Galaxy** - Home galaxy of the affini.
 The third largest galaxy in the [Local Group](https://en.wikipedia.org/wiki/Local_Group).
 See [[worlds-locations|Worlds & Locations]].
+- **Twin Protectorates** - Informal name for the Rinan and Terran Protectorates, who share a reasonable amount of overlap in their bureaucracies due to their proximity.
 ### U
 - **Universal Domestication** - Ideology of the affini encompassing their goal to spread the Compact to all corners of the universe and bring each and every xenosophont under their care.
 See [[florets-domestication|Florets & Domestication]].
 - **Universe Ascension** - Event taking place in around three hundred millennia, at which point the Affini will recreate the universe to be free of scarcity, violence, coercion, oppression, death, and entropy.
 See [*For a Better Universe*](https://archiveofourown.org/works/47826115/chapters/120569920).